aspnet/AzureSignalR-samples/samples/GitHubChat/README.md

 }
 ```

-GitHub will check whether you have already logged in and authorized the application, if not it will ask you to login and show a dialog to let you authorize the application:
+GitHub will check whether you have already logged in and authorized the application, if not, it will ask you to login and show a dialog to let you authorize the application:

 ![github-oauth](../../docs/images/github-oauth.png)